Now Welcoming Music Commissions and Creative Collaborations

 - Extensive decade-long musical career

-- Advanced academic background (B.A., M.A., Ph.D candidate in Music)
+- Advanced academic background (B.A., M.A., Ph.D candidate in Musicology)

 - Professional audio mixing and mastering expertise